Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Conclusion

 \section{Conclusion}

-We introduce \sys{}, a composable abstraction for end-to-end dynamic machine learning.
-Our first-class symbolic shapes and cross-level abstractions enable composable optimizations of dynamic shape models and allow us to build an end-to-end framework that deploys dynamic models to diverse backends.
+We introduce \sys{}, an abstraction for end-to-end dynamic machine learning on emerging platforms.
+Our cross-level abstractions and first-class symbolic shapes enable composable optimizations of dynamic shape models and allow us to build an AOT end-to-end holistic framework that deploys emerging models to diverse emerging backends. \sys{} delivers performance competitive to state-of-the-art systems across platforms, including 27\% of LLM decode token latency reduction on NVIDIA GPUs.
 We hope this work will encourage additional studies of dynamic shape--aware program abstractions and highlight new possibilities for ML compilers.

+\begin{acks} We thank all anonymous ASPLOS reviewers and our shepherd Fredrik Kjolstad for their constructive feedback and comments.
+This work was supported in part by gifts from OctoAI, Qualcomm, and CMU open-source software fellowships. \end{acks}